agda/agda-ghc-names/README.txt

   ``agda-ghc-names extract <dir>''.
   The option ``+m'' includes also the original Haskell module column in the output.
+  The option ``+s'' includes also the original Haskell source location column added in GHC-8 in the output.

 agda-ghc-names find <dir> {hsIdents}
   also reads <dir>/MAlonzoHsToAgdaIdentMap.dat if it already exists,